The Rightline Gear Cargo Saddlebag includes the following:

 Pack The Cargo Saddlebag

 It is important to clean the back of your vehicle first.
-If you are planning to use the Cargo Saddlebag’s license plate sleeve (Fig 8 and Fig 9), please unscrew your license plate and place it into the sleeve opening located inside the Cargo Saddlebag.
+Unscrew your license plate and place it into the sleeve opening located inside the Cargo Saddlebag (Fig 8 and Fig 9).

-You may load the Cargo Saddlebag on the ground or while suspended from the back of your vehicle.
-Most people find it easier to load on the ground.
+Load the Cargo Saddlebag on the ground.
 This Cargo bag is designed for duffel bags, suitcases, tents, sleeping bags, coats, and other relatively soft and lightweight items.
 Please avoid coolers or other heavy items.
-The maximum load capacity of the Cargo Saddlebag is ~ 100lbs.
-Don’t exceed the weight limit of your vehicle’s attachment points.
+The load capacity of the Cargo Saddlebag is ~ 100lbs.
+Don’t exceed the load rating of your vehicle’s attachment points.

 Pack the cargo bag full, evenly distributing the load.
-Place items with sharp or pointed edges in the middle, packing softer items around them.
-Close the zipper and fold the protective flap down (Fig 10).
+Place items with sharp or pointed edges in the middle and pack softer items around them.
+Close the zipper and fold the protective flap down (Fig 10), securing the Velcro tabs.
 The Rightline Gear Car Top Carrier Cable Lock (Fig 11) can be used to secure the cargo bag closed.
 Run the lock’s cable through the two zipper pulls and adjust it for a tight fit.

 Attach The Cargo Saddlebag To The Vehicle - WITH A Roof Rack